 The Cherry Orchard

-Professor Maia Kipp, a native Russian and Chekhov scholar, speaks the place and people names from the play.
-For instruction in the Russian accent of English, see Paul Meier’s Website.
+Professor Maia Kipp, a native Russian and Chekhov scholar, speaks the place and people names from The Cherry Orchard, by Anton Chekhov, written in 1903.
+For instruction in the Russian accent of English, see Paul Meier’s website.

 Recorded by Professor Maia Kipp, edited by Paul Meier, November 3, 2007; a revision of an earlier file made March 27, 2001.
 Running time 00:01:49.

 Anya (Anechka endearing)